ScotGovAnalysis/RtoSQLServer/README.md

 - Drop a table from the database.

 ## Installation
 R package can be installed directly from Github or locally from zip.

-While this repo is private will need to create a [Github PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and then use this to install in R:
+While this repo is private, to install directly from Github will need to create a [Github PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and then can use your PAT to install in R (assuming you've been given access to the repository):

 ```
 # install.packages("devtools")